Akurada/blog/_posts/2016-06-06-A-Reflection-on-MetroHacks.markdown

 ---
 <p> Over the last couple of days, my team and I have had some time to reflect on the event and all it took to get to the May 21–22 weekend.
 Most of all, we reflected on our participants and how much fun they had at the event. </p>

-<blockquote>MetroHacks was created by high schoolers for high schoolers. </blockquote>
+<h2 class="section-heading">MetroHacks was created by high schoolers for high schoolers. </h2>

 <p> Our focus during the event, before the event, and after the event has always been on the participants.
 And as the planning for next year’s event commences, that focus will not change. </p>